pritom48/ass-9-car-gossips/README.md

 # CAR GOSSIPS!!

-Live link of my car gossips website [Create React App](https://reliable-dodol-946719.netlify.app/).
+Live link of my car gossips website [CAR GOSSIPS!!](https://reliable-dodol-946719.netlify.app/).

-## Available Scripts

-In the project directory, you can run:
+## About My website

+1. I bulid this website using react.js
+2. I use react router in this website
+3. There are 5 route in this website
+4. I added one more route in this website .
+That in 404 route.

 ### `npm start`